Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Optional higher deductible

 If you’re the kind of person who is more comfortable with risk, you might want to opt for a higher wind and hail deductible or a percentage deductible.
 This will mean you pay more out of pocket if there is storm damage, but it could save you a bit on your regular premiums.
-It’s just one of many ways you can customize your insurance to fit your lifestyle.
+It’s just one of many ways you can control what you pay for your insurance to better fit your budget.

 Need to File a Storm Damage Claim?

 Remember, the most important thing in any storm is your safety and the safety of your loved ones.
-Once Mother Nature has left, then it’s time to take stock of your property and assess any damages.
+Once Mother Nature has left, then it’s time to take stock of your property and assess any damages — safely.